 Delta Air Lines SkyMiles

-Delta offers several different methods of reaching elite status without flying.
-Achieving Silver Medallion status, which requires 25,000 Medallion® Qualification Miles (MQMs), via credit cards can be accomplished in multiple ways.
+Delta offers several paths to reach elite status without flying.
+Achieving Silver Medallion status, which requires 25,000 Medallion® Qualification Miles (MQMs), via credit cards can be accomplished using the following cards.

-- The Platinum Delta SkyMiles® Credit Card from American Express offers 5,000 MQMs after you make $3,000 in purchases on your new Card within your first 3 months., plus a further 10,000 MQMs after $25K spend and another 10,000 MQMs when you reach $50K spend, giving you the 25,000 MQMs needed for Silver Medallion.
-Terms Apply.
+- The Platinum Delta SkyMiles® Credit Card from American Express offers 35,000 bonus miles and 5,000 Medallion® Qualification Miles after you spend $1,000 in purchases on your new Card in your first 3 months.
+Plus, you'll earn a further 10,000 MQMs after $25K spend and another 10,000 MQMs when you reach $50K spend, giving you the 25,000 MQMs needed for Silver Medallion.

-- Utilizing the welcome bonus on the Platinum Delta Amex, and adding the welcome bonus on the Delta Reserve® Credit Card from American Express, which offers 5,000 MQMs after meeting minimum spend requirements, you could reach Silver Medallion status after $50K spend on the Platinum Delta Amex.
-Terms Apply.
+- Utilizing the welcome bonus on the Platinum Delta Amex, and adding the welcome bonus on the Delta Reserve® Credit Card from American Express, which offers 10,000 MQMs after meeting minimum spend requirements, you could reach Silver Medallion status after $25K spend on the Platinum Delta Amex.

 - After the first year of card membership, members can reach the required 25K MQMs for Silver Medallion by spending $25K on the Platinum Delta Amex (10K bonus MQMs), and spending $30K on the Delta Reserve (15K bonus MQM’s)